Would You Know An American Cockroach If You Saw One?

 Laying chemicals down to kill cockroaches can be toxic to humans and pets and should not be done by an untrained individual.

-There are many traps that can capture and kill cockroaches but completely ridding a home of cockroaches is a complicated process that requires specialized knowledge.
+Many traps can capture and kill cockroaches but completely ridding a home of cockroaches is a complicated process that requires specialized knowledge.

 Ways You Might Invite Cockroaches Inside